mtaylor-semo/bee_partitioning/README.md

 Exercise and data for BI 063 students to study resource partitioning.

-Students will use data from Pyke 1982 and other sources to analyze resource partitioning among four species of *Bombus* bumble bees: *B. appositus*, *B. kirbyellus*, *B. bifarius*, and *B. frigidus*.
+Students will use data from Pyke 1982 and other sources to analyze resource partitioning among five species of *Bombus* bumble bees: *B. appositus*, *B. kirbyellus*, *B. bifarius*, *B. frigidus*, and *B. sylvicola.*

 #### Goals
-1. Simulate data from Macior (1974; if available) and Pyke (1982) to calculate mean proboscis lengths for six species of Bombus.
+1. Simulate data from Macior (1974; if available) and Pyke (1982) to calculate mean proboscis lengths for five species of Bombus.
 (Done)

-1. Use data from Pkye et al. (2012) to determine relationship between flower corolla size and bumble bee proboscis length.
+1. Use data from Pyke et al. (2012) to determine relationship between flower corolla size and bumble bee proboscis length.
 (Done)

-3. Use data from Pyke (1982) to show resource partitioning between four bumble bee species.
+3. Use data from Pyke (1982) to show resource partitioning between five bumble bee species.
 (Done)

 	Data to recreate the bumble bee partitioning figure from [this Nature Scitable article](https://www.nature.com/scitable/knowledge/library/resource-partitioning-and-why-it-matters-17362658/) is taken from [Pkye (1982).](https://www.jstor.org/stable/1938970)

-4. Use data from Pyke (1982) to show differences in altitude for the five bumble species.
+4. Use data from Pyke (1982) to show differences in elevation for the five bumble species along the Gothic transect.
 (Done)

 #### Analysis steps

+All data are contained in a single spreadsheet file that students will use.
+Each data type is in a different tab.
+The data files listed below are the csv files
+I use to make the graphs, etc.

-* Students will calculate mean, standard deviation, and standard error for all six species.
-They will either make a histogram by hand for 1-2 species, or use software to make histograms for all six species.
+* Students will calculate mean and standard deviation, and standard error for all five species.
+They will either make a histogram by hand for 1-2 species, or use software to make histograms for all species.

-	Data file: bombus\_queens\_proboscis\_lengths.csv
+	Data file: bombus\_proboscis\_lengths.csv

-	**To do:** consider writing a Shiny app for students to upload and plot histograms.
+	**To do:** Consider writing a Shiny app for students to upload and plot histograms.
+Write Shiny ANOVA app.

 * Students make a scatter plot showing relationship between proboscis length and corolla length.
 (Is this best position for this step?)

 	Data file: proboscis\_corolla\_lengths.csv

+	**To do:** Write a Shiny app for linear regression and show trend line.

 * Students sum the number of visits by each *Bombus* species for four classes of corolla length.
 They then make a column graph to show the number of visits for each species.
 This will mimic the Nature Scitable figure linked above.

 	Data file: bombus\_flower\_visits.csv

-	**To do:** Data file currently has all species.
-Remove *B. flavifrons* to simplify.
-Still have to decide whether to keep *B. sylvicola* for further simplification.

 *	Students plot relative abundances vs sites from two transects along an altitudinal gradient to show that *Bombus* species with similar proboscis lengths occur at different altitudes.

-	Data file: transects.xlsx (need csv files?)
+	Data file: gothic\_transect.csv_

-**Note:* All csv files could be combined into a single Excel file for student use.
-Should I do this?

 ### Literature Cited

 Macior, L. W. 1974.
 Pollination ecology of the front range of the Colorado Rocky Mountains.
 Melanderia 15.